 Claims under the Human Rights Act

-Where a child suffers abuse in care or as a result of a local authority failing to take action to remove them from an abusive environment it may be possible to bring a claim under the Human Rights Act 1998.
-Our experienced abuse lawyers are able to advise you in respect of this realatively new and developing area of the law.
+When a child suffers abuse in care or as a result of a local authority failing to take action to remove them from an abusive environment, it may be possible to bring a claim under the Human Rights Act 1998.
+Our experienced abuse lawyers can advise you in respect of this relatively new and developing area of the law.

-Our Child Abuse Lawyers are here to provide support and guidance at a very difficult time.
-If you or someone you know has suffered abuse in any of the situations outlined above please contact the Abuse Team on our dedicated freephone number 0800 9555 094and one of our specialist Child Abuse Lawyers will be happy to discuss your situation in confidence.
+Our child abuse lawyers are here to provide support and guidance at a very difficult time.
+If you or someone you know has been abused in social services or any of the situations outlined above, please contact our abuse lawyers.
+Call the freephone number 0800 9555 094 and one of our specialist child abuse lawyers will be happy to discuss your situation in confidence.

-Whilst we cannot change what has happened in the past, we will endeavour to recover compensation to allow you to seek the required support to rebuild your life.
+It doesn’t matter if the social services abuse claim is from many years ago or more recent, our expert team can offer abuse advice to suit your situation.
+While we cannot change what has happened in the past, we will endeavour to recover compensation for any social services abuse suffered to allow you to seek the required support to rebuild your life.